Food for Thought

 To assist with high cost of shipping, Ontario Northland Railway provides free shipping for the items purchased through the Red Cross.

 A variety of foods are provided throughout the day to the students.
-Each morning the primary and junior classes located on the ground floor are given a breakfast snack.
+Each morning all classes are given a breakfast snack.
 The food items are delivered to the classes, often prior to students’ arrival.
-This may be cereal bars, hot cereal, fruit sauces, yogurt, fresh fruit, vegetables, oatmeal cookies, eggs or a cereal raisin trail mix.
+This may be granola bars, fruit sauces, yogurt, fresh fruit, vegetables, oatmeal cookies, or a cereal raisin trail mix.

 Each year, usually starting in January, the Public Health Unit sponsors the Northern Fruit and Vegetable Program.
 Northern Stores in Moosonee also is a proud supporter of this program which is intended to have the entire student body familiarize themselves with a variety of fruit and vegetables.
 So to accomplish this all grades are given the chosen fruit or vegetable in the morning.
 Throughout the balanced day schedule there are 2 nutrition snack times.
 As well as the food items noted above sandwiches on whole wheat bread or bagels could be on the menu.
 At these times, snacks are provided for students who did not bring snacks to school and for those who may still be hungry.